-Over the AMR monitoring period there have been 70 listed buildings applications received.
+Over the AMR monitoring period there have been 79 listed buildings applications received.
+This is 9 more than the previous monitoring period.

 SECTION NINE: LOCAL DEVELOPMENT SCHEME PROGRESS AND MILESTONES

 Districtwide Local Plan Policy Issues

 The emerging Local Development Framework will replace the current adopted Local Plan Policies.
 To ensure that policies within the LDF are sound, work continues on an evidence base, which has been formulated to provide the data needed to assess the current economic, environmental and social situation.
 To date, the evidence base consists of (or work is progressing on) the following: